 You Have ONLY 15 DAYS to Save your License with an Administrative License Revocation Hearing!

-Make no mistake, the Administrative License Revocation Hearing, also known as an ALR Hearing, may be the most important thing you do as part of your DWI defense.
+The Administrative License Revocation Hearing, or ALR Hearing, may be the most important thing you do as part of your DWI defense.
 Just because you were arrested for DWI does not mean that your license is automatically suspended.
-When you are arrested and charged with DWI in the state of Texas, you’re driver’s license is confiscated by the arresting officer.
-The arresting officer will also give you a DIC-25 notice of Suspension and Temporary Driving Permit.
+When arrested, you will have your license confiscated.
+You will also receive a DIC-25 notice of Suspension and Temporary Driving Permit.
 On this form, it says at the top in bold:

 “Your License, Permit or Privilege to Operate a Motor Vehicle or Watercraft Will Be Suspended or Denied Effective 40 Days after the Date You Receive This Notice”